FEUP-LTW-2025/ltw-project-ltw07g03/README.md

 - [x] Engage with freelancers to ask questions or request custom orders.
 - [x] Hire freelancers and proceed to checkout (simulate payment process).
 - [x] Leave ratings and reviews for completed services.
+- [x] Track purchase history and order status with detailed order management (pending/closed).
+- [x] Leave ratings and reviews for completed services.

 **Admins:**

 - [x] Elevate a user to admin status.
-- [x] Introduce new service categories and other pertinent entities.
+- [x] Introduce new service categories.
-- [x] Oversee and ensure the smooth operation of the entire system.

 **Security:**